Stage 1: Information Collection, Restricted Persons/Parties (RPS) Screening, Instrument Selection and Document Preparation

-- Signature authority: For Purdue, all MOUs and Activity Agreements must be signed by the Executive Vice President for Research and Partnerships.
-In addition, all dual-degree program/articulation agreements must also be signed by the Department Head or Dean and the Provost.
+- Signature authority: For Purdue, all MOUs and Activity Agreements are signed by the Senior Vice President for Partnerships.
+In addition, all dual-degree program/articulation agreements must also be signed by the Department Head, Dean and the Provost.
 The Dean and Associate Dean of the Graduate School must also sign for dual-degree master's/PhD programs and the Executive VP and Chief Communication Officer also signs all Purdue Online Activity Agreements.
 For a Letter of Intent (LOI), Department Head, Dean, Provost, Center Director, or their designee are allowed to sign for Purdue.
-(In exceptional circumstances, if no language is changed from the template and the RPS has been approved then the LOI is the only international agreement that can be signed without explicit written approval of OGP and the GAC representative).

 Stage 3: Record Keeping